earthlab/firedpy/README.md

 ## Installation

 There are two ways to install firedpy.
-Method 1 is to run it out of a docker container, Method 2 is to install locally.
+Method one is to run it out of a docker container, Method 2 is to install locally.

 ### Method 1.
 Run from a Docker Container: